 When design information is no longer siloed, engineering teams and manufacturing partners can address design for manufacturability (DFM) concerns earlier in the product development process, reducing time, cost, and risk due to retooling.
 Procurement and supply chain partners can also more easily resolve supply chain disruptions, like part availability issues, with a fast and formal process.

-PTC is delivering cloud-native applications to accelerate product development in the CAD and PDM (Onshape), PLM (Arena), and augmented reality (Vuforia Expert Capture) space.
+PTC is delivering cloud-native applications to accelerate product development in the CAD and PDM (Onshape), PLM (Arena, Windchill+), and augmented reality (Vuforia Expert Capture) space.
 These solutions empower organizations to be more agile while dramatically improving their productivity.

 Learn more about PTC’s SaaS strategy.